hermanboock/RSA-Vote-Runner/README.md

 Run The Votes is designed as more than a game.
 Anonymous character and power selection data, when aggregated over time, serves as a proxy for political sentiment:

-- **Character choice** reflects cultural resonance — who people find entertaining or relatable, which may differ significantly from actual voting intent
+- **Character choice** reflects cultural resonance, who people find entertaining or relatable, which may differ significantly from actual voting intent
-- **Power choice** reflects political worldview — cynicism, distrust of institutions, or alignment with particular narratives
+- **Power choice** reflects political worldview, cynicism, distrust of institutions, or alignment with particular narratives
 - **The combination** of character + power reveals nuanced perceptions that direct polling cannot easily capture

 Post-2026 election, aggregated gameplay data can be compared against actual results to measure the gap between cultural affinity and electoral trust.